IgniteUI/igniteui-xplat-docs/doc/en/components/grids/tree.md

 ### None
 In the `Tree` by default item selection is disabled.
 Users cannot select or deselect an item through UI interaction, but these actions can still be completed through the provided API method.
 ### Multiple
-To enable multiple item selection in the `Tree` just set the `selection` property to **Multiple**.
+To enable multiple item selection in the `Tree` just set the `selection` property to **multiple**.
 This will render a checkbox for every item.
 Each item has two states - selected or not.
 This mode supports multiple selection.
 ```html
 <igc-tree selection="multiple">
 </igc-tree>
 ```
 ### Cascade
-To enable cascade item selection in the `Tree`, just set the selection property to **Cascade**.
+To enable cascade item selection in the `Tree`, just set the selection property to **cascade**.
 This will render a checkbox for every item.

 ```html
 <igc-tree selection="cascade">